Zrondos/unreal-python-quick-scripts-plugin/README.md

 # Unreal Engine Quick Scripts Plugin

-This Unreal Engine plugin adds a "Quick Scripts" dropdown menu to the main menu bar.
-This dropdown menu allows you to quickly run Python scripts located in your projects "/Scripts/Python" directory.
+This Unreal Engine plugin adds a **"Quick Scripts"** dropdown menu to the main menu bar.
+This dropdown menu allows you to quickly run Python scripts located in your projects `/Scripts/Python` directory.

 <img src="./Resources/demo.gif">